7 Surprising benefits of pistachios for metabolic health

 What Makes Pistachios Nutritionally Unique?

 Although commonly called nuts, pistachios are technically seeds.
-Nutritionally, that distinction matters.
+This distinction matters for their nutritional profile.

 READ FULL ARTICLE

-A standard 1-ounce serving (about 49 kernels) provides:
+A standard 1-ounce serving (about 49 kernels) provides a balanced mix of energy-dense nutrients:

 READ FULL ARTICLE

-• A high proportion of monounsaturated and polyunsaturated fats
+• Healthy Fats: High proportion of monounsaturated and polyunsaturated fats.

 READ FULL ARTICLE